Please update your Flash player to see this menu.

 Disneyland's Daily Ticket Prices for Local Residents

 What's "tiered pricing?"
-If it has been more than a few months since your last Disneyland visit, then you need to know that there isn't just ONE price any more.
+If it has been more than a two years since your last Disneyland visit, then you need to know that there isn't just ONE price any more.
 There are THREE different prices for daily tickets!
 It all depends on the exact date that you choose to visit Disneyland.
 And guess what?
 If your child is on vacation or seasonal break, that's exactly when it's NOT the cheapest time to visit!

 If you want to visit both Disneyland AND Disney's California Adventure in the same day, then the cost of your tickets goes up even more.